 The university's first seminary graduate has died.
 Mahlon Macy, who graduated as a class of one, received his degree in 1949 from Western Evangelical Seminary (now George ents to pass away in March.
 Longtime university board member Dorothy Barratt, a 1957 seminary graduate who earned a master of divinity degree and was named seminary Alumna of the Year in 1985, died March 27, also in Newberg.
-A 1949 Pacific College graduate, she was awarded the university's top alumni honor in 1990.
-She served on the board of trustees from 1977 to 1993, then was awarded honorary trustee status.
-Barratt was a recorded Friends pastor with the Northwest Yearly Meeting who helped build Christian education ministries in Friends churches throughout the United States.
-For many years, she was general editor of Adult Friend, a quarterly publication for Sunday school classes, and for 39 years she was a member of the Christian Education Board of Northwest Yearly Meeting.
+A 1949 Pacific College graduate, she was awarded the university's top was awarded honorary trustee status.